smithgeoffrey/go-coop/README.md

 ### Books

+In order of my getting them:

-My first was `The Go Programming Language` by Donovan and Kernighan.
-A year or so later I added `Go in Practice` by Butcher & Farina.
+- `The Go Programming Language` by Donovan and Kernighan
+- `Go in Practice` by Butcher & Farina

 ### Design